2026 Howling Bird Press Nonfiction Prize Winner Interview: Jennifer Jussel

 As Beada developed on the page, she became more than that early inspiration.
 She evolved into a composite of women I’ve known—my mother included—and parts of myself.
 My mother also carried beauty and strength, though hers was quieter, less overtly rebellious.
 The tension between those two expressions of womanhood fascinated me.
 Beada’s story grew into an exploration of the quiet struggle between expectation and inner truth, particularly within family life.

-There is a middle terrain in raising a family—those adolescent years—when communication becomes more fraught and expectations go underground.
+In the novel, Beada is living through that middle terrain in raising a family—those adolescent years—when communication becomes more fraught and expectations go underground.
 Parents and children begin wrestling privately with identities that no longer align as easily as they once did.
-In this novel, the early death of Beada and Porter’s first child intensifies that isolation.
+The early death of Beada and Porter’s first child intensifies her isolation.
 Grief becomes an unspoken presence at the table.
 Everyone longs for connection, yet each retreats inward.
 That dynamic—yearning and distance existing simultaneously—became the emotional center of the book.

 What does “strong” mean to you?